 The state of Florida allows for foreign limited liability companies, so you do not need to have a local company in order to register your LLC in FL.
 To better understand foreign LLCs, consider that this refers to any LLC that was formed outside of Florida.
 The term foreign LLC does not use foreign in the sense of from a different country; it refers to another state.
+Note, a foreign filing does require a registered agent in Florida.

 By contrast, domestic LLCs refer to companies formed within the same state that they do business.
-The use of these foreign and domestic descriptors is used across the U.S.
+The use of these foreign and domestic descriptors is used across the U.S. In either case, we can assist with all Florida filings, including acting as your registered agent in Florida.

 The LLC Act in Florida outlines specifically when foreign LLCs must register in the state.
 It comes down to whether you transact business.
 If you do transact business in FL, you must register there.